barebox/barebox/Documentation/user/usb.rst

 - ``$typec0.pwr_role`` = { ``sink``, ``source`` }
 - ``$typec0.accessory`` = { ``none``, ``audio``, ``debug`` }

+Currently, only the TUSB320 is supported, but it's straight-forward to port more drivers from Linux.

 USB Gadget autostart Support
 ----------------------------